 Joel is originally from New York City, is a registered P.E., and received his training in electrical engineering at SUNY Buffalo.
 His first job was at Boeing, which gave him significant training in circuit design and safety controls.
 He was recruited to Vermont to work for what is now a division of Goodrich, where he developed a thorough understanding of patented technology.

 Joel founded Nathaniel in 1984, and over time he has grown it from a small consultancy into a robust design, prototyping and manufacturing firm.
 He notes that the secret to success in the technical device work is control: “The trick is to figure out what the elements are that you need to control very closely – so you have reliable, accurate results from an instrument over the long term.”

 The success of Nathaniel is due in large part, says Joel, to the culture of curiosity and innovation that he has worked so hard to create.
 “I started my business to be heard, and now I help others get heard.”

-Barbara McDonald - General Manager
+Barbara McDonald - Finance and Administration Manager

 Barbi joined the company as its seventh employee, originally to handle payables and payroll functions.
 Now she manages the company’s financials and operations